-- 1. Vessels will receive 10% of ALL Pacific halibut sales. - 2.
-The vessel owner is responsible for any costs and fees associated with sending and receiving electronic communications (satellite phone, email) pertaining to IPHC business.
+- 1. Vessels will receive 10% of ALL Pacific halibut sales. - The vessel owner is responsible for any costs and fees associated with sending and receiving electronic communications (Starlink, satellite phone, email) pertaining to IPHC business.
 Any anticipated costs are to be included in the tender amount. - 3.
 Hook strippers or crucifiers are prohibited on all IPHC chartered vessels and cannot be present while conducting charter work. - 4.
-A maximum of four (4) stations fished per day is permitted. - 5.
-Customs and brokerage requirements and fees are listed in Appendix I. - 6.
-Codified procedures regarding protected species interaction avoidance and mitigation (see Appendix II). - 7.
-A W9 must be provided by the vessel prior to commencing work for the 2023 FISS. - 8.
+A total of 300 skates of gear should be set for this study.
+Planning for this study was based on 6 skates/station, totaling 50 stations.
+However, there is flexibility in the number of skates fished at each station as long as 300 skates are fished by study completion. - 5.
+Codified procedures regarding protected species interaction avoidance and mitigation (see Appendix II). - 6.
 Both fixed gear and snap gear vessels are encouraged to bid on this study

 A penalty equal to 10% of the charter area lump sum will be applied if a vessel is unable to complete their assigned work by the end of the study operations.
-In addition, the vessel will not be paid for stations left incomplete and will be responsible for reimbursing IPHC for the cost of bait allocated for incomplete stations.
+In addition, the vessel will not be paid for skates left incomplete and will be responsible for reimbursing IPHC for the cost of bait allocated for incomplete work.
 The IPHC will actively schedule vessels to meet work and personnel needs, and the vessel's availability may affect tender acceptance.
 It is therefore essential to indicate what times the vessel is available to perform the work, and preference may be given to vessels with the greatest flexibility in their schedule.